Clastify logo

 • permeable, so oxygen and carbon dioxide can pass through instead of being stopped by waterproof or thick barriers;

-• thin, so the diffusion distance stays short, often only one cell layer or a few cell layers;
+• thin, keeping the diffusion distance short, often only one cell layer or a few cell layers;

-• moist, so gases dissolve before they diffuse through cells or across membranes;
+• moist, allowing gases to dissolve before they diffuse through cells or across membranes;

 • large in surface area, so many molecules can diffuse at the same time.

-Moisture shows one of biology’s neat trade-offs.
-A wet surface helps gases dissolve and diffuse, but on land it also brings the risk of water loss.
-Plant leaf structure, and the surfactant-lined surface of alveoli, make much more sense once you remember that gas exchange surfaces can’t simply be allowed to dry out.
-Image
+Moisture shows a neat biological trade-off.
+A wet surface helps gases dissolve and diffuse, but on land it can also lead to water loss.
+Much of plant leaf structure, and the surfactant-lined surface of alveoli, makes more sense once you remember that gas exchange surfaces can’t simply be allowed to dry out.

 Why gradients must be maintained

 A concentration gradient is a difference in the concentration of a substance between two regions.
-Diffusion reduces these gradients.
-If the fluids on both sides of an exchange surface are not refreshed, gas exchange slows down and can eventually become ineffective.
+Diffusion reduces concentration gradients.
+Without some way to refresh the fluids on both sides of an exchange surface, gas exchange would slow down and eventually become ineffective.

 Blood flow and ventilation

 Animals keep gradients steep by pairing exchange surfaces with transport and ventilation.
 Dense capillary networks bring blood very close to the exchange surface.
-As blood keeps flowing, it carries oxygen-rich blood away and brings in blood with lower oxygen and higher carbon dioxide because body cells have been respiring.
+As blood keeps flowing, oxygen-rich blood is carried away and replaced by blood with lower oxygen and higher carbon dioxide, because body cells have been respiring.

 Ventilation is the bulk movement of air or water over a gas-exchange surface.
 In lungs, ventilation replaces alveolar air with fresh air, so oxygen stays relatively high and carbon dioxide stays relatively low.
 In gills, ventilation moves water over the gill surface.
 In many fish, water flows one way across the gills while blood flows in the opposite direction, which helps oxygen continue to diffuse from water to blood along the exchange surface.

 For animals, the full picture is short-distance diffusion across the surface, continuous blood flow beside it, and ventilation on the environmental side.
-Leave one out, and the gradient is harder to maintain.
+Leave out any one of these, and the gradient becomes harder to maintain.

 The alveolar lung

-A mammalian lung is an internal respiratory organ where air moves through branching tubes to microscopic alveoli, where gases diffuse between air and blood.
-Air travels from the trachea into the bronchi, then through repeated branches of bronchioles, and finally into alveolar ducts and alveoli.
+A mammalian lung is an internal respiratory organ where air moves through branching tubes to microscopic alveoli, and gases diffuse between the air and the blood.
+Air travels from the trachea into the bronchi, then through repeated branches of bronchioles, before reaching the alveolar ducts and alveoli.

-An alveolus is a small air sac in the lung with a thin wall and surrounding capillaries, providing a surface for gas exchange.
-Don’t think of the lung as two empty bags.
-A better picture is a branching tree that ends in millions of tiny air spaces, each sitting close to blood.
-Image
+An alveolus is a small air sac in the lung, with a thin wall and surrounding capillaries, that provides a surface for gas exchange.
+Don’t imagine the lung as two hollow bags.
+Think instead of a branching tree ending in millions of tiny air spaces, each one lying close to blood.

 Adaptations for rapid exchange